Updated May 23, 2023

 1. Black Box Testing

-- Black Box tests are described as a test method in which the Application Under Test (AUT) functionality is tested without examining the inner code structure, the information for execution and the software’s inner routes.
+- Testers describe Black Box tests as a test method where they test the Application Under Test (AUT) functionality without examining the inner code structure, the information for execution, and the software’s inner routes.

 - You can test these apps under Blackbox Testing simply by concentrating on the inserts and outputs without understanding how to implement their inner code.